CosmWasm/sylvia-book/src/basics/first-messages.md

 # Generating first messages

-We have setup our dependencies.
+We have set up our dependencies.
 Now let's use them to create simple messages.

 ## Creating an instantiation message